Starting a business with a limited budget? Looking for a virtual phone service provider that’s cheap but also high quality? This list has you covered.

 2. eVoice

-The OG of virtual phone services, eVoice lets you talk to your customers anytime, anywhere.
+The OG of virtual phone services, eVoice, lets you talk to your customers anytime, anywhere.
 No Hardware.
 No Hassles.
-Signup in minutes… an excellent fit for small businesses.
+Sign up in minutes.
+It is an excellent fit for small businesses.
 Simple, straightforward pricing.
-Literally, only one plan is offered.
+Only one plan is offered.

 Pricing: eVoice offers one plan at $14/per user per month.